-The only way to provide a clear and precise answer to this questions is by defining your candidate persona.
+The only way to provide a clear and precise answer to this question is by defining your candidate persona.

 A candidate persona is a semi-fictional representation of your ideal candidate.

-➡️ Check out our Guide for creating candidate persona!
+➡️ Check out our Guide for creating a candidate persona!

 Here is our quick cheat sheet to help you get started: